mughees-asif/google-kickstart/README.md

 # Google Kick Start

 * Solutions in **Java**
-* Problem statement in code
+* Problem statement in solution

 ----------------------------------------------------------------------------------------------